AyoubRhiti/Student-Management/README.md

 # Student-Management
-Mini-Project i made it with my collegue , we learned how to manipulate a database  using Python, which allows you to automate via loops query execution
+Mini-Project i made it with my collegue using Python and , we learned how to manipulate a database  using Python, which allows you to automate via loops query execution and finally how to data analysis using Power Bi Desktop